14sudharsan/macaddress-microservice/README.md

 git clone https://github.com/14sudharsan/MacAddress.git

-Step 2 Enter valid mac address  macaddress-input.txt  to yield output of MACaddress associated with which company
+Step 2 Enter valid mac address in this file macaddress-input.txt  to yield output of MACaddress associated with which company

 Step 3 Invoke the following command to execute wrapper script